On permanent display at CHSA

 As a steward of the Chinese American community narrative, CHSA is extremely proud to bring these spectacular paintings back to their home in San Francisco.

-Explore the Jake Lee Paintings:
+Select Images of the Jake Lee Paintings:

 Finding Jake Lee: The Paintings at Kan’s